angular/angular/aio/content/guide/angular-compiler-options.md

 When `true` \(recommended\), enables the [binding expression validation](guide/aot-compiler#binding-expression-validation) phase of the template compiler, which uses TypeScript to validate binding expressions.
 For more information, see [Template type checking](guide/template-typecheck).

-Default is `false`, but when you use the CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.
+Default is `false`, but when you use the Angular CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.

 <div class="alert is-important">